 Tragedy struck Amanda in December 2000 when her home in France burnt down, killing her husband and destroying many of her and Dali's paintings.

-In February 2007 she refused to be on stage with, or even near, transsexuals at a major gay event in Milan, Italy - this caused a lot of bad feeling with the crowd and and the annoyed organisers even hinted at the "ambiguity" of her past.
+In February 2007 she refused to be on stage with, or even near, transsexuals at a major gay event in Milan, Italy - this caused a lot of bad feeling with the crowd and and the annoyed organisers hinted at the "ambiguity" given her past.

 Back to Articles